Diane Morrisey Says ‘You Got This’ With Easy Recipes For Connection, Not Perfection

 A post shared by Diane Morrisey (@dianemorrisey)

-“I’ve always made it a point to enjoy meals without guild or anxiety.”
+“I’ve always made it a point to enjoy meals without guilt or anxiety.”

 Years of dieting culture and weight-loss rhetorics have created a complicated and often strained relationship with food for many women.
 How would you encourage women to embrace a more intuitive, joyful way of eating?

-I’m raising 3 daughters and I’ve always been very mindful of the behavior I have modelled for them with regards to eating and food.
+I’m raising 3 daughters and I’ve always been very mindful of the behavior I have modeled for them with regards to eating and food.
 I adore food and I’ve always been so open about that with my family.
-I’ve always tried to create a positive mealtime environment, encouraged good eating habits by trying a variety of foods and avoided restricting diets.
-And I’ve always made it a point to enjoy meals without guild or anxiety.
-I’ve also always included my daughters in meal planning and prep and have always taken them grocery shopping with me to promote a healthy relationship with food.
+I’ve always tried to create a positive mealtime environment, encouraged good eating habits by trying a variety of foods, and avoided restricting diets.
+And I’ve always made it a point to enjoy meals without guilt or anxiety.
+I’ve also always included my daughters in meal planning and prep, and have always taken them grocery shopping with me to promote a healthy relationship with food.

 If you could have dinner with anyone, living or past, who would they be, and what would you cook for them?